Whole Wheat Brioche from The New Healthy Bread in 5 Minutes a Day!

 Cinnamon Crescent Rolls with Whole Wheat Brioche

 For The New Healthy Bread in Five Minutes a Day the idea was to offer a variation of sweets and enriched breads, but they had to fit with our goal of healthier ingredients.
 This meant less white flour, less sweeteners, less fat and yet still delicious, tender and rich.
+The full recipe is in the book, with weight-equivalents for the measures in grams and pound/ounces.

 Whole Wheat Brioche